2. GENERAL INFORMATION ABOUT LCI

 • The International Board, consisting of six members (the President, the Vice President, the Immediate Past President, the Secretary, the Treasurer and the Weblady), runs the affairs of LCI, gives guidance and help to Circlers and to National Associations, promotes Ladies’ Circle and takes care of external relations of LCI.
 The Board meets four or five times a year.

 • The Mid-Term Meetings are normally held in January / February.
-Most of the LCI Coun¬tries belong to one of the Mid-Term Meeting groups, which are the Northern, the Middle-European, the Southern and the African.
-These meet¬ings are mainly forums for discussion and of great value in the continued development of LCI.
-It has been agreed that joint Mid-Term Meetings between two or three areas are ar¬ranged every two years.
+THE LCI COUNTRIES BELONG TO ONE OF THE FIVE the Mid-Term Meeting groups REGIONS, which are the Northern, the Middle-European, the Southern, the African AND THE APAC (2017).
+These meetings are mainly forums for discussion and of great value in the continued development of LCI.
+Joint Mid-Term Meetings between two or three areas CAN BE arranged every two years.

 • LCI’s Internet homepage is to be found at the address: www.ladiescircleinternational.org.
 There you can find the most recent information concerning LCI, the decisions of LCI Board and addresses to other LC Countries.
 The homepage is updated regularly.
 An Intranet – only accessible for members – has been constructed.